-- Build or obtain a high-quality reference dataset: often a line feature class representing street centerlines is used (but it could also be a polygon feature class representing buildings or a point feature class representing post offices).
+- 1. Build or obtain a high-quality reference dataset: often a line feature class representing street centerlines is used (but it could also be a polygon feature class representing buildings, or a point feature class representing post offices).
 The feature class must have a spatial reference system AND street address data in its attribute table.
-The address data must be conform to one of these standard addressing styles; - a.
-Some standard addressing styles: - i.
+Also, the address data must be conform to one of these standard addressing styles; - a.
+Five standard addressing styles: - i.
 US ADDRESS DUAL RANGES: Street centerlines with an address range, place name, and ZIP code for each side of every line segment (e.g., a range of odd numbers on one side, a range of even numbers on the other side); - ii.
 US ADDRESS ONE RANGE: Street centerlines with an address range, place, and ZIP code data for both sides of each line segment (left vs. right is ignored); - iii.
 US ADDRESS SINGLE HOUSE: Polygons (or polygon centroids) that represent ownership parcels; - iv.
 US ADDRESS ZIP 5: Polygons (or polygon centroids) that represent 5-digit ZIP code areas; - v.
 GENERAL: Polygons (or polygon centroids) that represent places or landmarks. - 2.
-Build an address locator: An address locator is a database object that works with the high-quality reference dataset and facilitates both the address-matching and the coordinate assignment processes; - 3.
-Prepare a table of street address: Your table of 'raw' addresses should be prepared using the same addressing style that's used by your reference dataset (see 1.a above). - 4.
-Locate addresses - a.
-Address matching: find matches between input table text and locator table text. - b.
-Assign coordinates from the reference dataset to the matched addresses (and don't assign coordinates to unmatched addresses). - 5.
-Maintain your address locator: An address locator contains a snapshot of address attributes and indexes provided from the reference data.
-Whenever changes are made to the reference data that reflect real changes on the ground, you will need to rebuild the address locator to reflect those changes.
+Build an address locator: An address locator is a database object that facilitates both the addressmatching and the coordinate assignment processes; - 3.
+Prepare a table of street address: Your 'raw' table of addresses should be prepared using the same addressing style that's used by your reference dataset (see 1.a above). - 4.
+Find matching addresses between table and locator. - 5.
+Assign coordinates from the reference dataset to the matched addresses (and don't assign coordinates to records with unmatched addresses)